 Game Day Preview: Utah at Allen, 7:05 PM

-Allen, TEXAS - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Utah Grizzlies tonight, in the first game of a three-game series.
-The Americans are 6-2-0 against Utah this season, and an impressive 21-13-0-1 over the last five years.
+Allen, TEXAS - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Utah Grizzlies tonight, in the second game of a three-game series.
+The Americans are 7-2-0 against Utah this season, and an impressive 22-13-0-1 over the last five years.
 Don't miss our postgame party at BAR LOUIE following the game.

 ALLEN AMERICANS TONIGHT: